 Professionals in the design industry are also invited to lend their voices to the conversation.
 If you have a point of view from your experience, your participation is welcomed on the show.
 Contact John Miziolek via email: firstname.lastname@example.org

-John Miziolek, Canadian branding expert, President and CEO of Reset Branding, and Professor of Design at Humber College was recently featured by the school.
+John Miziolek, Canadian branding expert, sales leader at Reset Branding, and Professor of Design at Humber College was recently featured by the school.
 John was featured for his teaching methods, accolades and experience in the branding and design industry.
 John has been teaching Design for 5 years and is consistently ranked amongst the top instructors in the design programs at Humber College.

 In the video John talks about his new best-selling book "Breaking Through" and the reasons he enjoys teaching.

-John is also the host and executive producer of Design Masters Canada, a national podcast dedicated to elevating the practice of design as a strategic business tool.
+John is also the host of Design Masters Canada, a national podcast dedicated to elevating the practice of design as a strategic business tool.
 You can learn more about DMC by visiting:

 Or follow him on Twitter: